sbourdelin/linux/Documentation/media/uapi/v4l/vidioc-subdev-g-selection.rst

 See :ref:`subdev` for more information on how each selection target affects the image processing pipeline inside the subdevice.

+Note that selection rectangles always refer to frame sizes, not field sizes.

 Types of selection targets
 --------------------------